Opla/docs/_parametering_examples/en/en1.md

 It can be used to store the value of a variable without showing it on screen, as opposed to output code,

 or it can guide the bot through a conversation.
-The syntax of the action code to be entered will be &#60;action = name_of_action&#62;.
+The syntax of the action code to be entered will be :
+{% Chip color: "blue", label: "action=name_of_action" %}
 This is the line of code that will allow the bot to follow the thread of a conversation.
+The user can freely decide of the name of the action code, like
+{% Chip color: "blue", label: "action=startbot" %} for instance.